vedph/cadmus-doc/frontend/dev/app-setup.md

     /// <reference types="@angular/localize" />
     ```

+>For Angular Material animations you should also add this: `npm i @angular/animations`.

 4. in each `tsconfig` file (root `tsconfig.json`, `tsconfig.app.json`, `projects/LIB/tsconfig.lib.json`, `projects/LIB/tsconfig-prod.lib.json`) ensure that under `compilerOptions` you have:

 ```json